-Student Support Specialist/Occupational Student Success Program Coordinator
+Student Success Program

 The Occupational Student Success Program is open to all Special Population students.
 Students who are eligible to participate in the Occupational Student Success Program may be eligible for supplemental financial support to pay for any tuition, fees or books not covered by free financial aid and to pay for costs associated with childcare.

 Student wanting to be considered for financial benefits must complete the application process, complete and submit a FAFSA, and provide any additional, required documentation as requested.
 Applications are only available through the OSSP office.

 Emergency transportation vouchers and bus passes are also available to OSSP participants.
 Once students complete the OSSP program application process they are encouraged to talk with the Student Support Specialist about available financial services.